USPTO Examiner BRADFORD PETER - Art Unit 2897

 Interview Effectiveness

-Conducting an examiner interview provides a +3.6% benefit to allowance rate for applications examined by BRADFORD, PETER.
-This interview benefit is in the 24% percentile among all examiners.
-Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.
+Conducting an examiner interview provides a +3.4% benefit to allowance rate for applications examined by BRADFORD, PETER.
+This interview benefit is in the 26% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness